-Generally, designers will work in Illustrator to design your logo.
-Adobe Illustrator is a vector based program, rather than a pixel-based program like Photoshop.
+Generally, professional designers work in Illustrator to design your logo.
+Adobe Illustrator is a vector-based program, rather than a pixel-based program like Photoshop.
 Vector-based images can be resized both larger and smaller without diminishing the quality.
 On the other hand, pixel based images do not resize well.
 As you can see in the example below, the vector-based Illustrator file (top) is created with just a few points and a mathematical formula determines the curves and lines in between.
 The pixel or bitmap based Photoshop file (bottom) looks digitized and has blurry edges when resized from a low resolution file.

 File type: eps

 An Illustrator eps file is the gold standard for your logo files.
-In fact, if your logo designer says they are working in Photoshop, you are probably not going to get files that will be universally useful for you, your printers, your other vendors, etc. And it will in fact cause problems for you in the future, if not immediately.
+In fact, if your logo designer says they are working in Photoshop, or any other program, you are probably not going to get the highest quality files.
+And it will cause problems for you in the future, if not immediately.

-The benefit of an eps file is that it can be sized up or down without restriction and without deteriorating the image quality.
+The benefit of an Illustrator eps file is that it can be sized up or down without restriction and without deteriorating the image quality.
 It is a vector file.
-Professionals such as graphic designers, web designers, printers and sign makers can convert the eps file to whatever size they need.
+Professionals such as graphic designers, web designers, printers and sign makers can resize the image to whatever size they need.
 They can also save it into another file format from the eps.

 File type: Jpeg

 There are two common problems with jpegs files: they do not resize well, and they have a background fill (such as white).

 File type: gif or png

 Gifs and png files are an alternative to jpeg, but allow for a transparent background.
-However, they have essentially the same limitations because they are also pixel based.
+However, they have the same limitations because they are also pixel based.
 You will again need to create the file with the correct size and resolution for the end usage.